 The Virginia Department of Fire Programs is one of eleven agencies within the Secretary of Public Safety and Homeland Security.
 The Agency is organized into three branches with seven division offices throughout the Commonwealth.

-The Virginia Department of Fire Programs will strive to be the internationally recognized and trusted leader in providing fire and emergency services support to communities throughout Virginia.
+The Virginia Department of Fire Programs (VDFP) will be a nationally recognized leader in enhancing public safety throughout the Commonwealth.

 The Agency’s Code of Ethics and Core Values